theimowski/master-thesis/docs/section-research.md

 Actual declaration of the `Register` form occurred in line 6.
 It consisted of single union case `Form` with two lists as its arguments:

-* first list (lines 7-9) contained validation rules that could be used both on client and server side
+* first list (lines 7-9) contained validation rules that could be used both on client and server side,
-* second list (line 10) with a single element `passwordsMatch` accommodated additional validations that could be performed only on server side
+* second list (line 10) with a single element `passwordsMatch` accommodated additional validations that could be performed only on server side.

 The server side validation functions had to be of type `('t -> bool) * string`.
 This meant a tuple of predicate function and `string` message that would be used in case of violation of that rule.